citizenanalog/klofi/README.md

 - Eliminates the TRS/TRRS connection in favor of USBC.
 - <img width="1003" height="1001" alt="b2b_usbc" src="https://github.com/user-attachments/assets/277ac5a7-955b-4082-ab3d-d73bf082d703" />

 ## Update
-- MX version is currently being tested, 3x6 only.
+- MX version is currently being tested, 3x5_3_ex2 and 3x6_3_ex2.
+Physically the same dimensions as corne v4 except for new USBC conn.
 - choc versions (3x5 and 3x6 layouts) are routed but not yet produced.
+Note there are separate PCB files for 3x5 and 3x6.